microsoft/fluentui/packages/react-text/MIGRATION.md

 ### styles

 _This property suffered no changes and can be used as is.
-However, we highly recommend that you migrate to a `make-styles` styling solution for performance reasons._
+However, we highly recommend that you migrate to `makeStyles()` (a [Griffel](https://github.com/microsoft/griffel) styling solution) for performance reasons._